 Add the vanilla, salt, baking soda, and any extras.
 Off the heat, add the vanilla, salt, baking soda, and any extras, and stir until combined.
 The sugar mixture will bubble up violently.
 Continue stirring until you form a thick, glossy sauce.

-Combine the carmel sauce and popcorn.
+Combine the caramel sauce and popcorn.
 Slowly pour the caramel sauce over the popcorn while stirring the popcorn (it helps if you have a partner for this step — one person pouring while the other stirs the popcorn).
 Continue stirring the sauce into the popcorn until all of the kernels are coated.

 Bake the caramel popcorn.
 Divide the popcorn between two baking sheets, spreading the popcorn out into an even layer.
 It's ok if the popcorn clumps together.
 Bake for one hour, stirring every 15 minutes and breaking up any clumps.